 Photography Challenge themes for the week

-Over the course of these 7 days, we’ll be working with these photography themes and practice these editing techniques:
+Over the course of these 7 days, we’ll be working with these photography themes and practicing these editing techniques:

 - Street photography – learn about basic edits like contrast and color adjustments and how to apply a Look or preset.